Week 11: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 This week was chaos.
 Journalist Dan Rather described it as “the Twilight Zone,” and author Stephen King, “The ugliest first week of a presidency in the history of the American republic.”
 This week, there were numerous articles about Trump transforming America into an authoritarian state (examples here, here, here, here, here).

-- The revised tally for the Women’s March, came in between 3 and 4 million, making it the largest protest march in US history.
+- The revised tally for the Women’s March came in at over 4 million, making it the largest protest march in US history.

-- Hundreds of protestors coming to the Women’s March from Canada, were turned away at the US border.
+- Hundreds of protesters coming to the Women’s March from Canada were turned away at the US border.

-- Trump defensively responded with outright lies about his inaugaration crowd.
-Spicer said, “This was the largest audience to ever witness an inaugaration — period.”
-When pressed on this lie on NBC, Conway said Spicer’s false claims were, “alternative facts.”
+- Trump defensively responded with outright lies about his inauguration crowd.
+Sean Spicer said, “This was the largest audience to ever witness an inauguration — period.”
+When pressed on this lie on NBC, Kellyanne Conway said Spicer’s false claims were “alternative facts.”

 - Numerous reporters were arrested while covering the inauguration protests.
 NBC reporters were released, while others were charged.